AM2R-Community-Developers/DistributionCenter/docs/faq.md

 If it is running Android or x86-based Linux, you can probably install the respective version of AM2R.
 However, these devices are not officially supported as they often use highly specialized versions of Android and Linux.

 ### Can I play AM2R on ARM Linux devices?
-ARM Linux is officially unsupported, as the Game Maker Studio versio we use does not have ARM Linux Support.
+ARM Linux is officially unsupported, as the Game Maker: Studio version we use does not have ARM Linux Support.
 However, there is a community made tool that allows you to run Android Games on ARM Linux, which you can check out here: <https://github.com/JohnnyonFlame/droidports>
 A guide on how to use it can be found in this Reddit post, along with some answered FAQ in the comments: <https://www.reddit.com/r/AM2R/comments/pgp2x7/am2r_raspberry_pi_take_4/>